Airport High School (South Carolina)

-Airport High School in West Columbia, South Carolina, United States, is a public high school offering education for grades 9 – 12, serving the communities of West Columbia, Cayce, South Congaree, Pine Ridge, and parts of Gaston.
+Airport High School in West Columbia, South Carolina, United States, is a public high school offering education for grades 9–12.
+It serves the communities of West Columbia, Cayce, South Congaree, and Pine Ridge, and parts of Gaston.
 A part of Lexington County School District 2, it derives its name from its location next to (CAE) Columbia Metropolitan Airport.
 Sports teams are known as the Eagles.
 The main athletic rival is the Brookland-Cayce High School Bearcats.